TALES FROM THE BLACK FOREST: How Busch Gardens Williamsburg’s Big Bad Wolf Blew a Generation Away

 Though not the first roller coaster in Williamsburg, 1978’s Loch Ness Monster was certainly the park’s first signature thrill ride.
 Rather than a direct clone of Corkscrew, the Arrow classic opted not for corkscrews, but for the world’s first interlocking loops.
 While it was a bare steel coaster in the midst of an otherwise historic park, Loch Ness Monster captured the imagination of a generation.
 It was quite literally a legend brought to life, diving along forested ravines, dipping along the Rhine River, and twisting through hidden caves.

 Loch Ness Monster was a success.
 But more importantly, it established a winning formula for Busch Gardens in Williamsburg.
-The park would retain its charming hamlets; its focus on culture, food, and entertainment; but now, it would use thrill rides to bring the legends of “The Old Country” to life…
+The park could retain its charming hamlets; its focus on culture, food, and entertainment; but now, it would use thrill rides to bring the legends of “The Old Country” to life…

 However, when Schwarzkopf filed for bankruptcy in 1980, any trace of the under-construction prototype was (literally) scrapped, as was any hope for the cutting edge ride system to make its debut in Virginia.
 The concept, however, lived on…